chaosleaguewiki/chaosleaguewiki.github.io/docs/mechanics/water-and-lava-bucket.md

 - Water drops can't hurt a player's marble, but they can slow it down.
 - Lava and Water Buckets have existed in a previous iteration of Chaos league.
+- It was possible for lava to eliminate players who exited the raffle queue, causing a hard lock for the game/shop tile starting.

 {{ game.history({
     'v0.9 Alpha': [